Kylie Platt: Storylines

+Six years later when David discovers Max's actions including spiking a drink at Amy, he believes that he let Kylie down by her promise.

 Reception

 Lane won Best Newcomer at the 2011 National Television Awards for her portrayal of Kylie.
 In February 2011, she was nominated for Best Actress in the 2011 All About Soap Bubble Awards.
 Kylie was nominated in the category of "Villain of the Year" at the 2011 Inside Soap Awards.
 Digital Spy chose the moment Kylie reveals Max is her son as their "Picture of the day".
 Sue Crawford of the Daily Mirror describes Kylie as a "seducer, brawler, thief and seller of her own son" and said that she is "one seriously troubled girl".
 Tony Stewart of the same publication said that the Kylie and David pairing was "brilliant".
 He also branded Kylie as "the ultimate chav" and a "gobby girl".
 Susan Hill of the Daily Star similarly called her a "gobby chav".
 Mandy Appleyard writing for television magazine Buzz said "conniving Kylie" has done some dreadful things since arriving.
 She added that between Kylie and David they had "seduced, brawled, lied, blackmailed, stolen and cheated, neither of them are perfect but together, they truly are perfect."

 Julie Richardson writing for Orange U.K. said she "loves a good TV scrap" and the serial had "a corker" with Becky and Kylie's fight.
 She also branded Kylie a "low-life".
 Tony Stewart of the Daily Mirror said that Kylie was right to taunt Tina as a loser.
 Though when Tina attacked her, he quipped that she should have kept "her chav trap shut and not wind up the fiery girl".
 Stewart's Daily Mirror colleague Jim Shelley bemoaned Kylie's return because it "absolutely ruined" Becky's feud with Tracy.

 Duncan Lindsay from Metro praised the Kylie's departure and the on-screen events that lead up to the moment.
 They branded the character's death "harrowing, moving and memorable, the drama proved just how right soaps can get it."
 Sophie Dainty (Digital Spy) said the scenes were some of the most heart-breaking the show had ever aired.
 Jade Pike writing for the Liverpool Echo called it a highly anticipated departure with viewers.
 They described "an emotional roller coaster of a night as Kylie Platt appeared on the cobbles for the last time."
 A reporter writing for the Inside Soap Yearbook described Kylie and David's "final moments together" as "very emotional".
 Kym Marsh praised the scenes where Kylie died and described her death as "really sad".
+In 2023, Susannah Alexander from Digital Spy called Kylie "tragic" and "troublesome".